Amsterdam/historical-maps/README.md

 # Historical Maps for data.amsterdam.nl

+__The Amsterdam City Archives recently [updated its image portal](https://archief.amsterdam/beeldbank).
+The links to high resolution maps used in this repository no longer work.
+There must be a way to download these maps from the new image portal as well, but [Picturae](https://picturae.com/en/) has made that annoyingly complicated.__

-Tools, scripts and data to generate tiles for data.amsterdam.nl from scanned historical maps from the Amsterdam City Archives.
+Tools, scripts and data to generate tiles for [data.amsterdam.nl](https://data.amsterdam.nl/data/?modus=kaart&center=52.3747993%2C4.8918253&lagen=pw1943-2500%3A1&legenda=true&zoom=10) from scanned historical maps from the [Amsterdam City Archives](https://www.amsterdam.nl/stadsarchief).

 [![Dienst der Publieke Werken (1943)](screenshots/1943.png)](https://amsterdam.github.io/historical-maps/viewer/28992.html)